-High-quality, affordable health care is a human right to which all Iowans deserve access – not just those who can afford it.
+All Iowans deserve access to high-quality, affordable health care – not just those who can afford it.

 Like so many Iowans, I’ve served as a dual caregiver for my parents and children.
 I understand the worry about how to pay for serious health issues affecting our loved ones and navigating insurance issues and red tape.
 Building a health care system that delivers quality care at reasonable prices for everyone must be one of Congress’ most urgent priorities.